AliAbdollahian/Kernel-Simulator/README.md

 # Project Overview

-This project implements a Kernel Simulator for simulating OS-level process scheduling and analyzing the performance of different scheduling algorithms.
+This project implements a Kernel Simulator to simulate OS-level process scheduling and analyze the performance of different scheduling algorithms.
 The simulator supports process state transitions and logs each transition to an output file.
-Assignment 2 expands on the foundation from [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator), where the basic simulation of process scheduling was implemented.
-In Assignment 2, we introduced and compared three different scheduling algorithms and extended the system's capabilities to manage memory effectively.
+Assignment 2 expands on [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator), where basic process scheduling was implemented.
+In Assignment 2, we introduced and compared three scheduling algorithms and extended the system's memory management capabilities.

 ## Key Changes from [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator) to Assignment 2

-1. **Introduction of Multiple Scheduling Algorithms:**
+1. **Scheduling Algorithms:**
-   - In [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator), the simulation only used a basic **First-Come-First-Serve (FCFS)** algorithm to schedule processes.
+   - [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator) used a basic **First-Come-First-Serve (FCFS)** algorithm.
-   - In Assignment 2, we implemented and compared three scheduling algorithms:
+   - Assignment 2 introduced and compared:
-     - **FCFS:** The classic approach where the first process in the queue is executed first.
+     - **FCFS:** Executes processes in the order they arrive.
-     - **Priority Scheduling:** Processes are executed based on their priority (with higher priority processes being executed first).
+     - **Priority Scheduling:** Executes based on process priority (higher priority first).
-     - **Round Robin (RR):** Each process is given a fixed time slice, rotating between processes.
+     - **Round Robin (RR):** Allocates a fixed time slice to each process in a cyclic order.

-   These schedulers were tested with a variety of workloads, and key performance metrics like average turnaround time, average wait time, and throughput were measured and compared.
+   We measured and compared performance metrics like average turnaround time, wait time, and throughput.

 2. **Memory Management Simulations:**
    - [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator) did not include memory management.
-   - Assignment 2 added simulations involving different **memory partition configurations**, exploring how memory size and allocation impact process execution.
+   - Assignment 2 added memory management simulations with different **memory partition configurations**, exploring how partition size affects memory usage, fragmentation, and process performance.
-   - We used the **FCFS** algorithm to allocate processes to memory partitions, analyzing the effects of partition size on memory usage, internal fragmentation, and system performance.

 3. **Performance Metrics:**
-   - New metrics were introduced in Assignment 2 to assess the performance of the schedulers and memory management system:
+   - New metrics introduced in Assignment 2:
-     - **Average turnaround time** and **wait time** for processes.
+     - **Average turnaround time** and **wait time**.
-     - **Throughput** of the system, measured by the number of processes completed per unit of time.
+     - **Throughput**, measuring processes completed per unit time.
-     - **Memory usage efficiency**, focusing on partition sizes, internal fragmentation, and the impact of partition configuration on process waiting times.
+     - **Memory usage efficiency**, focusing on partition sizes and fragmentation.

 4. **Analysis and Conclusion:**
-   - **Process Scheduling:** FCFS proved to be the most efficient in terms of turnaround and wait times, while Round Robin (RR) performed the worst, especially with higher I/O frequencies.
+   - **Scheduling:** FCFS was most efficient in turnaround and wait times, while Round Robin (RR) performed the worst, especially with higher I/O frequencies.
-   - **Memory Management:** The impact of partition sizes on memory efficiency was explored.
-Smaller partitions led to internal fragmentation and longer wait times for larger processes, while larger partitions improved system throughput but required careful management.
+   - **Memory Management:** Smaller partitions caused fragmentation and increased wait times for larger processes, while larger partitions improved throughput but needed careful management.

 ## Conclusion

-This update showcases the progress made in Assignment 2 by introducing memory management simulations, RR, Priority and FCFS scheduling algorithms, compared to the foundational work done in [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator).
-The additional analysis of performance and memory usage was for understanding of operating system functions.
-For more detailed information, including results and analysis, please refer to the [report](https://github.com/AliAbdollahian/Kernel-Simulator/blob/main/SYSC4001-A2.pdf).
+This update in Assignment 2 builds on the work from [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator) by adding memory management simulations and comparing RR, Priority, and FCFS algorithms.
+The analysis helps understand operating system functions and their impact on performance.
+For detailed results and analysis, refer to the [report](https://github.com/AliAbdollahian/Kernel-Simulator/blob/main/SYSC4001-A2.pdf).

 ## Running the Program